 Q. Why did you decide to tackle environmental issues in this novel ?

 “I’ve always been passionate about environmental issues and try to live as “green” a life as possible.
 I specifically wanted to focus on these issues when I wrote Riverflow, with the intention of writing an engaging, character-driven novel, but through the characters’ own lives and passions raising readers’ awareness of these issues and the climate crisis, and hopefully giving some food for thought.

-Between starting to write it and publication, I’m pleased that these issues have gained a certain amount of prominence, due to movements such as Extinction Rebellion, which emerged more or less after I’d finished writing the novel, Greta Thunberg and the school climate strikers, and the work of David Attenborough, Chris Packham and many others – though there’s still a long way to go in terms of government and corporate action.
+Between starting to write it and publication, I’m pleased that these issues have gained a certain amount of prominence through movements such as Extinction Rebellion.
+We also have the work of Greta Thunberg and the school climate strikers, David Attenborough, Chris Packham and many others.
+However, there’s still a long way to go in terms of government and corporate action.

 The process of writing has also inspired me to get personally involved, and I’m now an active campaigner with Extinction Rebellion“

 Q. How difficult is it when you are translating fiction, to maintain the voice/style of your writer?
 Does the author in you ever want to change some part of the text?